Mahtab Servati: 2020: Breakthrough

 In February 2020, Servati acted in Ramin Akbari's monologue theater Stipulation Number Two after 6 months of practice for only 2 shows.
 She describes the shows as her most "satisfying" acting experience ever.

 Servati explains her character as "A woman who constantly sees another woman in her house, and the chair that is in front of her all the time in the performance, is a souvenir of someone, and this woman's house is so small that she would hit the door and the wall while walking.
 From somewhere, this woman had a delusion that the chair was swelling and taking up the space of her home".

 Servati starred as Nana in Mohammad Rasoulof's There Is No Evil (2020) which had its premiere at the 70th Berlin International Film Festival.
 The film received universal acclaim and won the Golden Bear.
-Servati's character Nana which appears in the third episode of the film, is a country girl who had a bond with the teacher of their village who got executed due to his different belifs.
+Servati's character Nana which appears in the third episode of the film, is a country girl who had a bond with the teacher of their village who got executed due to his different beliefs.

 In April 2020, she starred in the war drama television series Soldier directed by Hadi Moghadamdoost, as Mina Moafi, after three years, returning to the small screen.

 Servati starred in drama film Parva directed by Mehran Mahdavian which took part at the 11th Lleida International Film Festival's Cinema Del Mon section from 29 October to 8 November 2020 in Spain.